anushka746/csv_ai_enrichment/README.md

 # CSV Data Transformation API

-A FastAPI application that processes CSV files and uses Groq LLM to generate new columns based on existing data.
-This tool allows you to intelligently transform and enrich your CSV data using AI-powered column generation.
+A FastAPI-based CSV enrichment tool that uses Groq LLMs to generate new columns from existing data.
+Upload a CSV, select columns, and download an AI-enhanced version — via web UI or API.

 ##  Features